-In March 2021, the increased focus on managing the risk of modern slavery in our operations and supply chains was emphasised by our CEO in our leadership conference.
-We also produced posters for sites to display, highlighting the different sources of help for anyone needing help or advice in this area.
+We've also produced posters for sites to display, highlighting the different sources of help for anyone needing help or advice in this area.

 We also recognised that Brexit increased the risk of exploitation, given that people traffickers would be aware of the increase in the number of European nationals uncertain about their immigration status.
 We provided our people managers with additional information and tools to help them manage this increased risk.
+The current cost of living crisis and global economic inequalities (and associated migration) also increase risks of exploitation.